bonitasoft/bonita-doc/md/design-methodology.md

 * People: Who owns the application?
 Who owns the processes in the application?
 Who uses the application and processes?
 Who are the key users?
 Who just needs to know the application exists?
 When and how is it used?
 Is it used frequently, on a schedule, in emergencies?
 Is it used by just one person or by many people at the same time?
-* Information: What business information does the application need, and what information does it deliver?
+* Information: what information does it deliver?
 What are the expected results of the processes, and of the application?
+There are three main kinds of applications based on the information they deliver, and the choice made may impact the processes:
+  * Tasklist applications: all processes mixed, users do tasks by priority.
+Bonita Portal and Bonita Applications deliver such a user experience.
+You can use them as they are, or customize Bonita Applications to make them closer to the users' needs.
+We will see how below.
+  * Business centered-applications.
+The processes help managing the lifecycle of business objects instances, like a request.
+Users needs to act on specific requests at a given time, and to do so, they need to filter the requests list and have actions linked to the requests to make their status evolve.
+These are business-specific and need to be developed as Living Applications.
+  * Case Management applications.
+The process is not as structured as in full BPM, users are experts who can decide whether to do some tasks, the best time to do a task, or to create tasks during the lifetime of a case.
+The case is mainly made of business data, created when the case starts, edited during the case lifetime, stored after the case ends.
 * Security: What kind of controls are needed for people using the application?
 Is a simple login sufficient?
 * Connections: What connections to external systems are needed?
 Does the application need to access information in a database, to send email, or to use some other business application?
 Do these external systems have APIs accessible by Java?